Freddie Freeman Player Props: Dodgers vs. Cubs

 - The pitching staff for the Cubs has a collective 9.8 K/9, the fourth-best in MLB.

-- The Cubs' 3.02 team ERA ranks fourth across all MLB pitching staffs.
+- The Cubs have a 3.18 team ERA that ranks fifth across all MLB pitching staffs.

-- Cubs pitchers combine to allow 12 home runs (0.7 per game), the second-fewest in the league.
+- The Cubs give up the sixth-fewest home runs in baseball (15 total, 0.8 per game).

-- Taillon makes the start for the Cubs, his fourth of the season.
-He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.
+- The Cubs will send Smyly (1-1) to the mound for his fourth start of the season.
+He is 1-1 with a 4.70 ERA and 13 strikeouts through 15 1/3 innings pitched.

-- In his most recent appearance on Sunday, the righty went five scoreless innings against the Los Angeles Dodgers while surrendering two hits.
+- In his last appearance on Sunday against the Los Angeles Dodgers, the lefty went 5 2/3 innings, allowing one earned run while surrendering four hits.

-- In three games this season, the 31-year-old has put up a 3.86 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.
+- The 33-year-old has an ERA of 4.70, with 7.6 strikeouts per nine innings, in three games this season.
+Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.